ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 captureTime - time of capture in ISO format with timezone.

+domainUri - unique uri per auth providers.
+This can be used to federate across multiple providers or countries or unions.

 bio.type -  “FIR” , “IIR”, “Face”

 bio.count - number of biometric data that is collected for a given type.
 The device should validate and ensure that this number is in line with the type of biometric that's captured.

 bio.requestedScore - what is the expected quality?
 Upon reaching the necessary quality the biometric device is expected to auto capture the image.

-bio.deviceId - a unique id per device service.
-In case a single device handles both face and iris the device id will identify iris and camera uniquely.
-In case the id is sent as 0 then the device is expected to capture biometric from both the devices.
+bio.deviceId - a unique Id per device service.
+In case a single device handles both face and iris the device Id will identify iris and camera uniquely.
+In case the Id is sent as 0 then the device is expected to capture biometric from both the devices.

-bio.deviceSubId  - a specific device sub id.
-Should be set to 0 if we don't know any specific device sub id.
+bio.deviceSubId  - a specific device sub Id.
+Should be set to 0 if we don't know any specific device sub Id.

 customOpts - If in case the device vendor has additional parameters that they can take and act accordingly then those values can be sent by the application developers to the device service.
 ```